sawikx/Discord-bot/README.md

 !wyb - selects one of the ten written options e.g. "!wyb cat dog hamster" and bot choose one of the animals

+!role - Users can add or delete himself from selected roles

+Update 1.1.0

+Add new command !role

+For it to work properly, the following data should be changed in the file:
+File - RESTMethods.js
+line 560 change from 10e3 to 1000 (or less)
+line 586 change from 10e3 to 1000 (or less)